A quantum analogue of convex optimization

 \section{Proof outline and techniques}

 The analysis achieves two main goals.
-First, we want an inverse-polynomial spectral gap in $H_Q(t)$ throughout $t\in[0,T]$.
+First, we want an inverse-polynomial spectral gap in $H_Q(t)$ throughout $t\in[0,T]$ so that we can apply the Adiabatic Theorem (Theorem~\ref{thm:adiabatic}).
 Second, we want the lowest eigenvalue of $h$ to be close to that of the final qubit Hamiltonian $H_Q(T)$.
 Once we have established these points, the correctness of the algorithm follows from the Adiabatic Theorem.

-In general, proving a lower bound on the spectral gap can be challenging.
+In general, proving a lower bound on the spectral gap is challenging.
 In our case, we leverage the Fundamental Gap Theorem, which ensures an inverse polynomial gap for a Dirichlet Sch\"rodinger operator with a convex potential on a bounded convex domain.